 a freeze on assets in Canada of any designated Burmese nationals connected with the Burmese State, as well as prohibitions on several categories of transactions, services and dealings involving property of designated persons, wherever situated; and

-an arms embargo, including prohibitions on exporting and importing arms and related material to and from Burma, on communicating technical data related to military activities or arms and related material, and on financial services related to military activities or arms and related material.
+an arms embargo, including prohibitions on exporting and importing arms and related material to and from Myanmar, on communicating technical data related to military activities or arms and related material, and on financial services related to military activities or arms and related material.

 The Regulations provide for certain exclusions to the above measures, including: